 Does General Assembly offer scholarships or accept the GI Bill?

 Yes, For a limited time, take $1,500 off a General Assembly bootcamp or short-course with code CR1500GA Eligible for students in the US, Canada and United Kingdom, excluding students in New York State.
 To claim the discount, enroll before January 31, 2025 and choose a start date before March 31, 2025.
+Please be sure to mention the Course Report CR1500GA promo code to the GA Admissions team so General Assembly can extend the discount to you upon acceptance.
 General Assembly accepts the GI Bill!

 Can I read General Assembly reviews?